Sharonbdr/miBSIM/README.md

 - MATLAB 2021b and up
 - python 3.6
-- python virtual environment listed in the requirements.txt file
+- python virtual environment listed in the requirements_gpu.txt or requirements_cpu.txt files

 ---